rust-lang/book/second-edition/nostarch/chapter12.md

 standard out, though, so we have to use something else in order to print to standard error.

-We can verify that, the way we've written `greprs` so far, everything is being written to standard out, including error messages that should be written to standard error instead.
+We can verify that, the way we've written `minigrep` so far, everything is being written to standard out, including error messages that should be written to standard error instead.
 We'll do that by intentionally causing an error, the one that happens when we run the program without any arguments.
 We're going to